dondish/Senpai/README.md

 https://github.com/request/request

-Also i dont know if you must edit some stuff if you wanna selfhost my bot (i think at least the code for the pics and the Token for the Bot)
+Also i dont know if you must edit some stuff if you wanna selfhost my bot (like your Token from the Bot you can change that in the config)

-**_% is the prefix from my bot, so put this befor all these Commands_**
+**_% is the prefix from my bot, so put this befor all these Commands (you can change that in the config_**

-**_Commands with a * require the role "Bot Commander",_**
+**_Commands with a * require a role with the required permission (like if you wanna Ban a User you need a role with the permission "BAN_MEMBERS",_**

 **so the bot can the Following Commands,**